Installation

 AppArmor

-based Linux distribution is required.
-The basic profiles and abstractions shipped with AppArmor must be installed.
+An AppArmor supported Linux distribution is required.
+The default profiles and abstractions shipped with AppArmor must be installed.

 Desktop environment